zigzap/zap/README.md

 Exactly the goals I set out to achieve!

-## Most FAQ:
+## FAQ:

+- Q: **What version of Zig does Zap support?**
-### Zap uses the latest stable zig release (0.13.0) for a reason.
-So you don't
-have to keep up with frequent breaking changes.
+    - Zap uses the latest stable zig release (0.13.0), so you don't have to keep up with frequent breaking changes.
 It's an "LTS feature".
+- Q: **Can Zap build with Zig's master branch?**
-If you want to use zig master, use the `zig-master` branch but be aware that I don't provide `build.zig.zon` snippets or tagged releases for it for the time being.
+    - See the `zig-master` branch.
+An example of how to use it is [here](https://github.com/zigzap/hello-master).
+Please note that the zig-master branch is not the official master branch of ZAP.
+Be aware that I don't provide `build.zig.zon` snippets or tagged releases for it for the time being.
 If you know what you are doing, that shouldn't stop you from using it with zig master though.
 - Q: **Where is the API documentation?**
-    - A: Docs are a work in progress.
+    - Docs are a work in progress.
 You can check them out [here](https://zigzap.org/zap).
-    - A: Run `zig build run-docserver` to serve them locally.
+    - Run `zig build run-docserver` to serve them locally.
-- Q: **Zap doesn't build with Zig master?**
-    - A: See the zig-master branch.
-An example of how to use it is [here](https://github.com/zigzap/hello-master).
-Please note that the zig-master branch is not the official master branch of ZAP.
-Yet.
-Until zig 0.13.0 is released.
 - Q: **Does ZAP work on Windows?**
-    - A: No. This is due to the underlying facil.io C library.
+    - No. This is due to the underlying facil.io C library.
 Future versions of facil.io might support Windows but there is no timeline yet.
 Your best options on Windows are WSL2 or a docker container.
 - Q: **Does ZAP support TLS / HTTPS?**
-    - A: Yes, ZAP supports using the system's openssl.
+    - Yes, ZAP supports using the system's openssl.
 See the [https](./examples/https/https.zig) example and make sure to build with the `-Dopenssl` flag or the environment variable `ZAP_USE_OPENSSL=true`:
       - `.openssl = true,` (in dependent projects' build.zig,